Irfanshaikislam/HopeFoundation_Hackathon/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - Internet connection (for CDN resources)
 Installation
-1. 1.
-   Clone the repository:
+1. 1.Clone the repository:

    git clone [https://github.com/](https://github.com/Irfanshaikislam/HopeFoundation_Hackathon)
    yourusername/hope-foundation.git

-2. 2.
+2.

-   Navigate to the project directory:
+  2.Navigate to the project directory:

    cd hope-foundation

-3. 3.
+4.

-   Open index.html in your browser or use a local development server.
+  3.Open index.html in your browser or use a local development server.
 💡 Usage
 - Home Page : Learn about the foundation and its impact
 - Our Mission : Explore the foundation's mission and vision